 Different Types of Bipolar Disorder

 There are four different types of bipolar disorder with varied features in terms of which mood episode is predominant.
 These types include:

 Bipolar I Disorder.
 Bipolar I is the most common and most severe form of bipolar disorder, characterized by manic episodes that last for at least seven days or with manic symptoms so severe that acute stabilization in a hospital setting is necessary.
 The depressive episodes may last two weeks or more.

 Bipolar II Disorder.
-Bipolar II is defined by a pattern of manic and depressive episodes, but not to the same severity of Bipolar I.
+Bipolar II is defined by a pattern of manic and depressive episodes, but not to the same severity as Bipolar I.

 Cyclothymic Disorder.
-Cyclothymic Disorder, or cyclothymia, is features repeated periods of manic symptoms and depressive symptoms lasting at least two years, however the symptoms do not reach the diagnostic criteria for manic or depressive episodes.
+Cyclothymic Disorder, or cyclothymia, features repeated periods of manic symptoms and depressive symptoms lasting at least two years, however, the symptoms do not reach the diagnostic criteria for manic or depressive episodes.

 Other Specified and Unspecified Bipolar Disorders.
 This category includes bipolar disorder symptoms that do not fit into the above categories.

 What to Expect in Residential Bipolar Disorder